Headless CMS

 What is a headless CMS?

-A headless CMS (Content Management System) is a backend-only content management system that lets you create, manage, and store content without dictating how it’s presented on the front end.
-It delivers content via APIs to any device or platform, websites, mobile apps, smart devices, and more.
+A headless CMS (Content Management System) is a backend-only content management system that stores and manages content without dictating how it’s presented on the frontend.
+Content is delivered through APIs (typically REST or GraphQL) to any device or channel: websites, mobile apps, voice interfaces, digital signage, and more.

 Why use a headless CMS?